Yelp/nrtsearch/docs/queries/span_multi_term_query_wrapper.rst

         int32 maxExpansions = 4;
         // True if transpositions should be treated as a primitive edit operation.
 If this is false, comparisons will implement the classic Levenshtein algorithm.
 Default is true. bool transpositions = 5;
+        AutoFuzziness auto = 9; // Auto fuzziness which determines the max edits based on the term length.
+AUTO is the preferred setting.
+Either set this or maxEdits.

+        // Optional low and high values for auto fuzziness.
+Defaults to low: 3 and high: 6 if both are unset.
+Valid values are low >= 0 and low < high message AutoFuzziness {
+            int32 low = 10; // Optional low distance argument.
+            int32 high = 11; // Optional high distance argument.
+        }
     }

     // A query that matches documents that contain a specific prefix in a provided field.